 How do I know if/when the authors of my reference letters have sent their letters to the RLS?

-Because of the volume of letters received each day, The Career Center’s Reference Letter Service (RLS) is unable to notify you each time that a letter written on your behalf has arrived.
+Because of the volume of letters received each day, the University Career Center’s Reference Letter Service (RLS) is unable to notify you each time that a letter written on your behalf has arrived.
 You may check online which letters have been received by the RLS with your University of Michigan uniqname and password.
 If you do not have a current University of Michigan uniqname, please contact the RLS at 734/764-7459 or e-mail email@example.com and a staff member will gladly check your file for you.
 You are encouraged to check the contents of your file periodically in order to verify that your reference letters have arrived.
 If your letters have not arrived, you may want to follow up with your letter writers directly.
 Always check the status of your file prior to submitting a request to have your letters sent to a potential employer or admission committee.

 How can I verify that my letters have been sent?